top of page

 - How do I schedule an appointment?

 New clients can schedule by visiting the Schedule a Session page and completing the request form.
-Existing clients can schedule directly through the Client Portal.
+Existing clients can schedule through the Client Portal.

 Payment & Insurance